|Price: $695 ($725 within one month of the course)

 Jennafer Vande Vegte, MSPT, BCB-PMD, PRPC

-After graduating from Ithaca College Jennafer began her career as a PT at Spectrum Health in Grand Rapids MI.
-Since 2002 Jen has focused her professional attention on treating women, men and children with pelvic floor disorders.
-She is energized through education and enjoys guest teaching at a local college, speaking at community events, organizing a regional pelvic floor study group, and part time home schooling her two daughters.
-She has been faculty for Herman and Wallace Pelvic Rehabilitation Institute since 2009 and loves to inspire other rehabilitation professionals with her knowledge and experience in treating pelvic floor dysfunction.
-She is certified in pelvic floor physical therapy and biofeedback for pelvic floor disorders.
-Outside of PT, She loves to read, run, cook, travel, do yoga and spend time with her family.
+After graduating from Ithaca College, Jennafer began her career as a physical therapist at Spectrum Health in Grand Rapids, MI.
+Since 2002 Jen has focused her professional attention on treating women, men and children with pelvic health disorders.
+She is energized through education and enjoys her position as adjunct faculty at Grand Valley University, speaking at community events, organizing a regional pelvic floor mentorship and study group, and didn’t necessarily enjoy but survived part time home schooling her two daughters.
+She has been faculty for Herman and Wallace Pelvic Rehabilitation Institute since 2009 and loves to inspire other rehab professionals treating pelvic floor dysfunction.
+She is an author of the chapter, “Manual Therapy for the Pelvic Floor” which was published in the book, “Healing in Urology.”
+Jen was a contributing writer for the Pelvic Floor Capstone curriculum and also co-authored the continuing education course, “Boundaries, Self-Care and Meditation” with Nari Clemons.
+She is certified in pelvic floor rehabilitation and biofeedback for pelvic floor disorders.
+Outside of teaching and treating patients, Jen loves to spend time with family and friends, run, cook, travel, do yoga and snuggle with her doggo.

 Attention: We are unable to offer "retro-active" discounts (i.e. applying a discount to a transaction after the transaction takes place), so if you are interested in exploring discount options and you are unsure if your transactions is eligible for a discount, please contact us to inquire.